Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Valid plane trees and valid local moves

 \section{Valid plane trees and valid local moves}

 A plane tree is a rooted tree for which the children of each vertex are ordered.
+When we draw plane trees, we depict the order by arranging the children left-to-right.
 For example these two trees are different plane trees:

-We label the half-edges of a plane tree $1$ through $2n$ starting on the left side of the leftmost edge adjacent to the root, and walking around the tree counter-clockwise.
+We label the half-edges of a plane tree {of size $n$} with the numbers $1$ through $2n$ starting on the left side of the leftmost edge adjacent to the root, and walking around the tree counter-clockwise.
 The edges of the tree are called $e(i,j)$ where $i$ and $j$ are the labels on the left and right sides of the edge, respectively.
 For example this tree contains the edges $e(1,2), e(3,6)$ and $e(4,5)$:

-In the classical plane tree model of RNA-folding, the sequence of half-edges corresponds to the primary structure.
+In the classical plane tree model of RNA-folding, the sequence of labels on the half-edges corresponds to the primary structure.
 The plane tree model as presented by Condon, Heitsch, and Hoos assumed that each half-edge corresponded to a string of six $G$s or six $C$s, all of which are paired \cite[see Section 4]{Heitsch-Combinatorics-on-Plane-Trees}.
-Hairpin loops, bulges, and most other unmatched biological structures are omitted in the graph.
-(In fact RNA secondary structure always contains unpaired nucleotides since a hairpin loop with at least three unpaired nucleotides is needed for any pairs to bond.)
+Hairpin loops, bulges, and other unmatched biological structures are omitted in the graph.
+(In fact RNA secondary structure always contains unpaired nucleotides since a hairpin loop with at least three unpaired nucleotides is needed for any pairs to bond {at all}.)

 Plane trees are also important combinatorial objects.
 We note three classical properties that are useful in proofs.